Poster Board Snowflakes for Christmas Tree Decor

 And voila here is the simple scissor cut version.
 Wouldn’t it look pretty in a tree or even just as a tree topper if you don’t have the time to make more.

 So now let’s show you the Ikea knock-off version which I cut with my Silhouette Cameo.
-I made the actual cutting file in Illustrator but since most of you don’t have that, you can download the file HERE for free.
-Merry Christmas from me to you 😉 !
+I made the actual snowflake cut files in Adobe Illustrator and you can get the free snowflake svg file or studio file above for free.
+Merry Christmas from me to you!
 It’s not the exact same version, just a similar version.

-The cutter does all the work for you.
-Even the perforation were you have to fold the lines and the holes for the wool to thread through.
+The cutting machine does all the work for you.
+Even the perforation where you have to fold the lines and the holes for the wool to thread through.

 After it’s all cut out, I folded it in a fan again: